yiluolingxi/blog/docs/Knowledge/Vue 3/Creating the Vue App.md

 ![[Pasted image 20230425155336.png]]

 You'll find a link to the challenges solution code below this video as a reminder If you're coding along with our repo.
 You can check out the ending code as well.
-So for this one , it would be L2 - end